xunguan/xunguan.github.io/_pages/about.md

 # News

+* 14/07/2023

+Yuanzheng's paper presented in BPC2023 is published in SPIE Proceedings.

 * 09/07/2023

 Congratulations to Yuanzheng & teammates on winning First Prize of Best Poster Award in the competition at TBSI retreat!